The Best China

 On 31 March 2021, Lee Yee told his readers that the changed circumstances in Hong Kong, and his advanced age, had led him to decide to cease publication of ‘Ways of the World’.
-From mid April, Lee began publishing a new series of interconnected essays under the title Memoirs of the Defeated 失敗者回憶錄.
+From mid April, Lee began publishing a new series of interconnected essays under the title Reminiscences of One of the Defeated 失敗者回憶錄.

 In mid April, Margaret Ng 吳靄儀, an old friend of Lee Yee’s, a former Hong Kong lawmaker, barrister and veteran Civic Party member, was one of the nine democrats convicted of organising and participating in a peaceful protest on 18 August 2019.
 She was given a twelve-month sentence, which was suspended for twenty-four months.